bioinfostudio/snv/markdowns/09_variant_calling.md

 * `Virmid`
 * `Somatic sniper`

-Many, MANY others can be found here: https://www.biostars.org/p/19104/
+Many, MANY others can be found [here](https://www.biostars.org/p/19104/)

 In our case, let’s create a new work directory to start wit: